CareTogether/CareTogetherCMS/README.md

 npm install -g azurite yarn
 ```

-Finally, to run locally you will need a set of environment configuration files.
-This may be fixed in the future but for now, please contact [Lars Kemmann](https://github.com/LarsKemmann) to obtain the required information.

 ## Development
 1. Clone the repository into any local directory on your device, e.g. `D:\Code\CareTogetherCMS`.
 2. Start Azurite from the command line with the `--loose` flag: